Payment options: eDEP Online Filing - or - purchase decals

 a.
 Fill in all information required on the Asbestos Notification Form ANF-001.
 The notification must be completed and signed by an authorized person.
 Filing the ANF-001 online via eDEP helps avoid common mistakes.

 b.
 For paper filers, make sure you attach the appropriate notification fee decal in the upper right hand corner of the Asbestos Notification Form ANF-001.

 c.
 Make sure you print out a copy of the Asbestos Notification Form ANF-001 you file online.
-For paper filers, make sure you make a copy of the ANF-001 with the notification fee decal affixed to retain for your records or in the event that a revision must be submitted to MassDEP and DOS.
+For paper filers, make sure you make a copy of the ANF-001 with the notification fee decal affixed to retain for your records or in the event that a revision must be submitted to MassDEP and DLS.